 HSBC Clean Air Achievers

 CAC's HSBC Clean Air Achievers programs provides youth with a chance to meet high profile athletes and be inspired by personal messages to adopt healthier, more active and sustainable lifestyles.
 The program has dual goals of reducing air pollution and increasing physical activity levels via active transportation.
 Designated in 2013.
-This case study will be completed based on its webinar presentation on April 16, 2014.
+This case study is being completed based on its webinar presentation on April 16, 2014.
+A video-recording and PDF slide handouts from that webinar can now be accessed for free using the link near the bottom of the left hand column.

 Note: To minimize site maintenance costs, all Tools of Change case studies are written in the past tense, even if they are ongoing programs, as is the case with this one.